 INTRODUCTION

-Cancer misdiagnosis may occur in any stage during the cancer misdiagnosis process.
+Cancer misdiagnosis may occur at any stage during the cancer misdiagnosis process.
 Human error, such as a doctor’s negligence or incompetence when deciding which kinds of cancer tests would be needed, can result in cancer misdiagnosis.
 Misdiagnosis of cancer may occur during the testing process, such as errors in performing diagnostic imaging or poor cell sample collection for a biopsy.

-Now, our topic is about designing a clinical decision support system (CDSS) directed towards cancer patients, with adherence to Evidence-Based Medicine guidelines.
-According to (Dotson, 2015), an Evidence Based Medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
-The main objective of this system aims to provide concrete medical information and aid in the diagnosis of cancer patients, in other words, improving the quality of care they receive.
+Our topic is about designing a clinical decision support system (CDSS) directed towards cancer patients, with adherence to Evidence-Based Medicine guidelines.
+According to (Dotson, 2015), Evidence-Based Medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
+The main objective of this system is to provide concrete medical information and aid in the diagnosis of cancer patients, in other words, improving the quality of care they receive.

-What you can expect from the report are some quality standards applicable to the project, identifying the problem (with of course factors that contribute to the problem), and some clarification of the concepts.
+The following aspects are discussed in the report below, the quality standards applicable to the project, identification of the problem including factors that contribute to the problem, and clarification of the most important concepts.
 By addressing these aspects comprehensively, the purpose of this report is to provide a thorough overview and understanding, planning, and execution of a CDSS tailored for cancer patients, thereby improving patient care and clinical outcomes in oncology practice.

 CLARIFICATION OF CONCEPTS